Vicdiamond/alx-low_level_programming/README.md

-This repository is about tasks given on the introduction to the C langague
+This directory touch on debugging in C language